stesi/stesi/README.md

 STeSI Consulting v16
-Tentativo 01
+Timesheet to 16